Sacramento Truck Accident Lawyer

 What are the most common truck accidents?

-Commercial trucks often cause unique accidents that many drivers do not know.
+Trucks often cause unique accidents that many drivers do not know about.
 While they can cause a head-on crash or rear-end collision, trucks are more likely to cause one of the following accidents:

 Jackknife accidents